awsdocs/aws-cloudformation-user-guide/doc_source/aws-properties-dynamodb-timetolivespecification.md

 `AttributeName`  <a name="cfn-dynamodb-timetolivespecification-attributename"></a>
 The name of the TTL attribute used to store the expiration time for items in the table\.
+To update this property, you must first disable TTL then enable TTL with the new attribute name\.
 *Required*: Yes
 *Type*: String
 *Minimum*: `1`